bchao1/Fun-with-MNIST/README.md

                 nn.Sigmoid()
                 )
 ```
 Simple modifications or addition can be applied to the above templates to create different generative models.
 For example, in DCGAN generators, usually we apply a `Tanh` activation function at the output layer.

+You can also try simple fully-connected networks and compare the performance with CNN-based models.
 ### Deep autoencoders
 Autoencoders are relatively simple generative models compared to the state-of-the-art GANs.
 The basic idea is to project a high-dimensional vector (eg. an image) to a low-dimensional latent space, and then reconstruct the image based on this latent code representation.
 #### Structure